accountrev/BetterSaveinstance/README.md

 # Description
-Some edits to UniversalSynSaveInstance such as fixing gethiddenproperty (terrain, etc) and more.
+A script for Roblox executors that converts the game you are in to a file you can open in Roblox Studio.
+(Fork UniversalSynSaveInstance with some changes such as fixing gethiddenproperty (terrain, etc) and more).
 I'll try to keep this up to date with the original.

 # Loadstring